 - Take a travel blanket in your carry-on bag.
 Unless you are traveling first class you won’t get a blanket on your flight and planes tend to be a bit cooler.
 This item can double as a pillow or even something you can use at night in that hotel room!

 - Notify your credit card company that you are traveling, especially if you don’t often travel or if you are traveling outside of the US.
 This prevents your transaction from being denied!

 - Ask the locals where they like to eat or someplace that they recommend you visit before you leave.
 I have found so many wonderful restaurants, coffee shops and amazing retail establishments from the recommendations of those who live where I am visiting.
 Your concierge is also a great source of information and that’s what they are there for!

 - Things don’t always work out.
 We have a sign in our home that says take a detour every once in a while.
 That perceived wrong turn could take you on your next adventure – so take a deep breath and enjoy the unexpected turn.
 Be safe but getting out of your comfort zone is not always a bad thing to experience.

 - Be present!
 Wherever you are, enjoy it and those that are with you.
 On a recent trip to Alaska my sweetie and I just put the camera down and enjoyed what we were seeing and experiencing.
 Enough said.

-Knowing these tips from my travel checklist can make traveling a much more pleasant experience from the start of the trip (actual packing and prepping) to the end (finding where you parked your car).
-As your Convention and Visitors Bureau (CVB) representative, I can also assist you with tips for making your event flow from start to finish.
-From the planning stages months in advance, to following up with delegates after the event with post-even questionnaires, the entire process runs smoother when you work with us.
-Just like with traveling, knowing who to contact and when can make your life so much easier.
+Using these tips can make your traveling experience far more enjoyable from packing to arriving back home.
+Here at Eugene, Cascades & Coast, our staff can assist you with tips for making your event flow from start to finish.
+From the planning stages months in advance to following up with delegates after the event with post-event questionnaires, the entire process runs smoother when you work with us.
+Just like traveling, knowing who to contact and when can make your life so much easier.